Fomtriok/PhoneValidator.JS/README.md

 }
 ```

-If you are not submitting the form conventionally, as we are in the demos, but rather using JS to call an API, you must loop the input fields adding them to your ```formData``` object, for the two hidden fields to be included.
+If you are not submitting the form conventionally, as we are in the demos, but are rather using JS to call an API, it is easiest to loop the input fields adding them to the ```formData``` object that you provide to the ```fetch()``` call, for the two hidden fields to be included.

 ### Backend